← Back to 史記

 祿祿 祿 使

-Duke Wen repaired the government and bestowed favor on the common people.
-He rewarded those who had followed in flight and meritorious ministers.
-The great ones were enfeoffed with cities, the small ones honored with ranks.
+Duke Wen restored order to the government and extended favor to the common people.
+He rewarded those who had followed him in exile and the ministers who had rendered service.
+The greatest were enfeoffed with cities, and the lesser were honored with ranks.
 Before he had exhausted bestowing rewards, King Xiang of Zhou, with his younger brother Dai in calamity, went out and resided in the land of Zheng.
 He came to urgently tell Jin.
-Jin was initially settled.
-He desired to send troops but feared other chaos would rise.
-Therefore, the reward for those who followed in flight had not yet reached the hidden Jie Zi Tui.
-Tui also did not speak of emolument, and emolument also did not reach him.
+Jin had only just been settled.
+Duke Wen wanted to send out troops but feared other disorder would arise.
+For this reason, the rewards for those who had followed him in exile had not yet reached the recluse Jie Zitui.
+Tui himself did not speak of emolument, and so emolument did not reach him.
 Tui said: 'Duke Xian had nine princes.
 Only the lord remains.
 Hui and Huai had no kin.
 Outside and inside abandoned them; Heaven has not cut off Jin.
 There must be a lord.
 The one who presides over Jin's sacrifices, if not the lord, then who?
 Heaven truly opened it.
 The two or three sons take it as their own strength.
 Is this not false?
 To steal a person's wealth is still called theft.
 How much more to greedily take heaven's merit as one's own strength?
-Below they risk the crime, above they reward the treachery.
-Upper and lower mutually deceive.
-It is difficult to dwell with them!'
+Those below risk committing crimes, while those above reward treachery.
+Superiors and subordinates deceive one another.
+It is difficult to remain with them!'
 The mother said: 'Why not also seek it?
 If you die, who will resent you?'
 Tui said: 'To blame it and then imitate it, the crime is even greater.
-Moreover, I issue resentful words and do not eat their emolument.'
+Since I have spoken resentfully, I will not eat their emolument.'
 His mother said: 'Also make them know it.
 How about that?'
 He replied and said: 'Words are the pattern of the body; If the body desires to hide, why use pattern for it?
 To pattern it is to seek manifestation.'
 His mother said: 'Can you be like this?
 I will hide together with you.'
-Until death he was not seen again.
+Until his death, he was not seen again.

 61